Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik, Gynecologist

 Bright Lights and Loud Noises

 Pregnancy can make you more sensitive to environmental factors like bright lights and loud noises, which are common migraine triggers.
-Wearing sunglasses, using earplugs, and avoiding noisy environments can help minimize these triggers.
+Wearing sunglasses, using earplugs and avoiding noisy environments can help minimise these triggers.

 Strong Smells

-Certain smells, such as strong perfumes or cooking odors, can also trigger migraines.
+Certain smells, such as strong perfumes or cooking odours, can also trigger migraines.
 Identifying and avoiding these smells can reduce the frequency of your headaches.

 Dehydration